The Seven Great Temples of Nara

 Kofuku-ji

-Kofukuji was the clan temple of the powerful Fujiwara clan and one of the head temples of the Hosso sect.
+Kofukuji was originally the clan temple of the powerful Fujiwara clan and one of the head temples of the Hosso sect.

 Full moon at Kofukuji Temple.